-Jack Panskepp outlined seven primary emotions in his book Affective Neuroscience.
+Jack Panksepp outlined seven primary emotions in his book Affective Neuroscience.
 Foundations that motivate and drive behaviour.
 When we acknowledge his work we acknowledge a cross-species commonality.
-Panskepp's original work was on rats.
+Panksepp's original work was on rats.
 He identified seven emotional systems: seeking; rage; fear; lust; care; grief and play.
 A list totally recognisable to every reader I hope.

 As a social animal we can see these in other humans.
-Neuroscience is increasingly stressing the highly social nature of the mind.
+Neuroscience is increasingly stressing the highly social nature of the mind, recognising the interconnectedness of brains.
 We are hard-wired to read and react to others.
 Emotions are contagious, often unconsciously so.

 The unconscious dance

-All behaviours here are our emotions as motion.
+In our interactions we need to consider their behaviour as information.
+Information shared with us, so essentially communication.
+In their motion lies emotion.
 Each horse in these interactions honestly offer their best emotional reflections of our emotional presentation.

-And in the context of our work as Equine Facilitated Practioners this is what we learn to read and engage with.
+In the context of delivering Equine Facilitated Interactions this is what we learn to read and engage with.
 Wherever possible leaving our own judgement or beliefs to one side, offering clean observation and challenge.

-What question does the horse offer in its behaviour, what do we then see in ourselves, in the actions of others.
-What does the human see of themselves in the horse before them.
+What question does the horse offer in its behaviour, what do we then see in ourselves, or in the actions of others.
+What does the human see of themselves in the equine response to them.